 - The Parisian Afternoon, Sandwiches, Macarons and Bubbles! at Monsieur Paul, France Pavilion

-- The “Hibachi” Experience: Iron Chef at Teppan Edo, Japan Pavilion
+- The “Hibachi” Experience: Year of Celebration at Teppan Edo, Japan Pavilion

 - Tokyo Pairing at Tokyo Dining, Japan Pavilion